 The layout and design of your high school teacher resume sample plays an important role in catching the hiring manager or principal's attention and convincing them that you're worthy of their job opening.
 Since education is a formal field, you'll want your resume layout to convey professionalism at all times, however that doesn't mean there's no room for a bit of fun.
 A touch of color or even a professional photo of yourself can go a long way in creating a design that stands out.
-Check out our adaptable high school teach resume sample for more insight into the perfect balance.
+Check out our adaptable high school teacher resume sample for more insight into the perfect balance.

 - Use professional fonts like Helvetica, Arial or Georgia

 - Add a touch of color to your header

 - Make your name and contact info stand out from the rest of the page